cwrc/CWRC-Writer-Dev-Docs/README.md

 Typical development on the browser part of the CWRC-Writer will therefore be changes to the above packages.
 Each package has it's own GitHub repository, listed above, with specifics about how to work with it.
 General development practices are also listed below in [Development Process](#development).

-#### Server-side services
+## Server

-Services for storing documents, XML validation, and entity lookup.
-The backend pieces can be anything, written in any language.
+The server runs provices services for storing documents, XML validation, and entity lookup.
+The server can be implemented however one would like, and in particular, can be a more general server used by other applications.

-##### Entity Lookup
+#### Entity Lookup

-The default lookup for the CWRC-Writer uses the VIAF servers directly.
-And so the [cwrc-public-entity-dialogs (NPM)](https://www.npmjs.com/package/cwrc-public-entity-dialogs) package running in the browser makes calls directly to VIAF.
-You could alternatively implement your own server side entity management system and follow the example of the [cwrc-public-entity-dialogs (NPM)](https://www.npmjs.com/package/cwrc-public-entity-dialogs) to make calls to your system.
+The default lookup for the CWRC-Writer is an example of a general service that isn't specific to the CWRC-Writer.
+It uses the VIAF servers directly.
+The [cwrc-public-entity-dialogs (NPM)](https://www.npmjs.com/package/cwrc-public-entity-dialogs) package running in the browser makes calls directly to VIAF.
+You could alternatively implement your own server side entity management system and follow the example of the [cwrc-public-entity-dialogs (NPM)](https://www.npmjs.com/package/cwrc-public-entity-dialogs) to make calls to your own system or to any other system, for example to another lookup service like say WorldCat.

-##### XML Validation
+#### XML Validation

 The default XML Validator is supplied by CWRC.
 The call to it is in the default delegator: [cwrc-git-delegator (NPM)](https://www.npmjs.com/package/cwrc-git-delegator).
 If you are implementing your own delegator, you'll probably want to use the same call to the CWRC Validator.

-##### Document Storage
+#### Document Storage

-The default backend server we use for storage is the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer), an Express.js server that uses GitHub for storage.
+The default backend server we use for storage is the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer), an Express.js server that in turn uses GitHub for storage.

 There is one NPM CWRC package used in the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer):